-What are consular matters?
+What are consular affairs?

-For further information please see Meld.
-St. 12 Assistance to Norwegians abroad Meld.
-St. 12 (2010–2011) (regjeringen.no)
+For further information, please see Meld.
+St. 12 (2010–2011) (regjeringen.no) (in Norwegian only)

 The Royal Norwegian Embassy in Washington, D.C.